 The Problem with Most Hand Soaps

 They contain harsh detergents called sulfates, the most common one being Sodium Laureth Sulfate.
-Now this detergent is good to scrub your car, or the siding on your house, outdoor furniture but it is way too harsh to use on your skin.
-Because it is cheap to manufacture, you’re going to find it in everything from shampoos, to baby shampoos, to body washes, soaps, face soaps, and hand soaps.
+Now, this detergent is good for scrubbing your car or the siding on your house and outdoor furniture, but it is way too harsh to use on your skin.
+Because it is cheap to manufacture, you're going to find it in everything from shampoos to baby shampoos to body washes, soaps, face soaps, and hand soaps.

 It works so well that it strips the top layer of oil off of your skin – the sebum.
 This leaves your skin vulnerable to infection and will dry out your skin.
 Castile soap is a much more appropriate soap to use in the hair and on the body.